 Out of the Gate

 My life coach had encouraged me to celebrate the completion of my memoir, The Stage Is On Fire.
 I had been working on the manuscript for well over three years in supportive writing classes, with patient editors, in a coffee shop surrounded by fellow writers who, by their very existence, proved that even in the brutal writing world, people still get books published.
-I was scared to share the work, but celebration needed to happen, and my friend Wendy graciously opened her doors for the festivities.
+I was scared to share the work, but a celebration needed to happen, and a friend graciously opened her doors for the festivities.

 The first Saturday in May